Funding emission reduction projects and catalyzing change in transportation

 Lyft, the global ride-hailing service, cares deeply about their impact on the environment and the communities they serve.
 In 2017, Lyft announced their 2025 climate impact goals, which include moving to autonomous electric vehicles powered by renewable energy and reducing overall CO2 emissions in the transportation sector.
 As part of delivering on their Green Cities Initiative in support of these goals, Lyft partnered with 3Degrees to look for both near-term and longer-term opportunities to reduce their environmental impact.

-And the company wanted to be intentional about the projects in which they invested, placing a high priority on projects in the transportation sector, near their major markets or in some other way relevant to Lyft’s business.
+Lyft set an aggressive goal – to offset emissions from all Lyft rides worldwide.
+In its initial engagement, Lyft wanted to be intentional about the projects in which they supported, placing a high priority on projects in the transportation sector, near their major markets or in some other way relevant to Lyft’s business.

 How we helped

 In collaboration with Lyft’s sustainability team, 3Degrees designed a program that would meet the above goals and have the flexibility to evolve and grow with Lyft’s business.
-The program uses carbon offsets as a tool to fund emission reduction projects that result in tangible changes in the way parts of the transportation sector operate.
-The program is also funding projects that help address other environmental impacts from vehicle use, such as water and non-climate air emissions.
+Lyft’s initial investment used carbon offsets as a tool to fund emission reduction projects that result in tangible changes in the way parts of the transportation sector operate.
+The program also supported projects that help address other environmental impacts from vehicle use, such as water and non-GHG air pollutants.